makrometrik-dev/makrometrik-dev/README.md

 👋  Hi, I’m Florian - a Webdeveloper based in Austria/Vienna

-:pushpin: I’m interested in dApps, web3Apps, digital Twins and IoT Projects
+:pushpin: I’m interested in web3Apps, digital Twins and IoT Projects

-:pushpin: I built "old" webapplications based on HTML,PHP, jquery and SQL but since 2021:
+:pushpin: I built "common" webapplications based on HTML,PHP, jquery and SQL but since 2021:

-:bulb: I’m learning Python, ReactJS, Solidity and try to improve my Vanilla JS
+:bulb: I’m using Python, ReactJS and Solidity and try to improve my Vanilla JS

 :eyes: I’m looking for good Ideas and Opportunities to collaborate on Blockchain Projects based on EVM